smeehan12/standalone-recast-tutorial/_episodes/13-recast-cli.md

 teaching: 10
 exercises: 10
 questions:
-- "xxx"
+- "What new components and re-organization are needed to run my workflow with the `recast-atlas` client?"
 objectives:
-- "xxx"
+- "Re-organize your specs into the file structure expected by the `recast-atlas` client"
+- "Encode your workflow inputs and outputs in the top-level `recast.yml` file"
 keypoints:
-- "xxx"
+- "The `recast-atlas` client is just a user-friendly wrapper to help organize your RECAST workflow, interact with yadage and encode unit tests."
+- "The fundamental workflow specification and behaviour is the same whether we're interfacing directly with yadage or via the `recast-atlas` client."
 ---

 ## Moving Towards RECAST
 Now that we have our yadage-based workflow up and running, we are going to make a slight turn to the top-level tool we use to orchestrate our workflows.
-This will bring us fully into using RECAST, though you should appreciate when doing all of this that RECAST is build on yadage, which is composed of packtivities.
+This will bring us fully into using RECAST, though you should appreciate when doing all of this that RECAST is built on yadage, which is composed of packtivities.
 So essentially all we are going to do is reorganize our workflow.
 What we are doing here is covered nicely in the [recast-docs](https://recast-docs.web.cern.ch/recast-docs/workflowauthoring/intro/).

 ### RECAST Command Line Interface
 We will be using the `recast` command line interface (CLI) which can be installed using `pip` as